 Elise Nye and Olivia Hamilton (hereafter referred to as “we” or “us”) are friends from college, where we both studied music business.
-Since then our lives have been completely different, but we both agree that the climate crisis is a morbidly fascinating topic and deserves our attention.
+Since then our lives have been completely different, but we both agree that the climate crisis is a fascinating topic that deserves our attention.
 We feel like when we did learn about the environment in school, it was either overwhelmingly scientific or suspiciously corporate.

 Hi my name is Elise and it turns out turning 25 in the midst of a pandemic means moving from Brooklyn to Austin, TX and starting a podcast.
 I stumbled into my enthusiasm for the environment from a few different directions.
 I grew up very much an outside kid, which gave me deep love for nature and animals.
 My childhood dream job was to be a zoologist, and I became a vegetarian at age 10.
 I’ve also shopped for second hand clothes for as long as I can remember (I think my first great thrifted find was a pair of purple corduroy Tweety Bird overalls *chefs freaking kiss*).
 My more or less lifelong dietary and shopping habits have lead me into extended conversations about how we consume, how that affects the planet, and how the climate crisis is bigger than any of us as individuals.